-D and I chose a particularly pleasant route on our recent visit to the Vendée.
+D and I chose a particularly pleasant route on our recent visit to the Vendée, which you can read about here.
 We walked through dappled tree tunnels, where a mixture of deciduous and conifer trees left a lovely piney scent in the air, and crunchy acorns underfoot.
 Our trail took us across shallow brooks and along the way we spotted frogs, shrews, wild rabbits and even a rare cormorant.

 O’Gliss Park and Indian Forest

 The third biggest water park in France opened in 2016, near Moutiers-les-Mauxfaits.
-At O’Gliss families can spend days enjoying the outdoor water park’s twelve giant slides, four river rapids, wave pool, sunbathing area, large swimming pool, children’s play area and exotic gardens.
+O’Gliss is now a top France tourist attraction.
+Families can spend days enjoying the outdoor water park’s giant slides, river rapids, wave pool, sunbathing area, large swimming pool, children’s play area and exotic gardens.
 Picky eaters will no doubt find something to satisfy them at one of the park’s four restaurants.
-These range from a traditional restaurant selling grilled meat dishes, to a surf bar where sliders can fuel themselves with a burger, a tapas bar and a ‘Sugar Stop’, which sells sweets, ice creams and other sugary treats.
+These range from a traditional restaurant selling grilled meat dishes, to a surf bar where sliders can fuel themselves with a burger.
+There’s a tapas bar and a ‘Sugar Stop’, which sells sweets, ice creams and other sugary treats.